 Soba, or buckwheat noodles, are eaten throughout the year, both hot and cold.
 However, it is customary to eat a bowl of hot soba noodles as the final meal of the year on New Year’s Eve.
 This tradition has existed for at least 200 years and is observed by over half of the population.

 Also called “year-crossing soba.” this is a traditional dish that serves a practical purpose in kitchens that have been cooking difficult traditional meals for days on end.
 It is considered unlucky by many to leave any toshi-koshi soba uneaten if eaten during that last meal of the year.

 This is a soup that is eaten after the start of the New Year.
-This tradition apparently began around 600 years ago in order to use up mochi (rice cakes) which had been offered up to the gods on New Year’s Eve.
-While ingredients and flavor varies between regions, the soup usually contains root vegetables (carrot, daikon radish), an aromatic leaf called mitsuba, shiitake mushrooms, and mochi.
+This tradition apparently began around 600 years ago in order to use up mochi (rice cakes), which had been offered up to the gods on New Year’s Eve.
+While ingredients and flavors vary between regions, the soup usually contains root vegetables (carrot, daikon radish), an aromatic leaf called mitsuba, shiitake mushrooms, and mochi.

 Mochi, which is soft and glutinous, is renowned for easily getting stuck in the throat, and every year people, usually elderly, choke to death while eating o-zoni.
 The details of these deaths are often posted in the New Year editions of local newspapers

 This is a type of food that was traditionally made before the turn of the year, stored in lacquer boxes and then consumed throughout the first few days of the year, thereby allowing the women of the house to take a break from cooking.
 There is a large variety of foods found in a box of o-sechi, such as sweet egg roll, black beans, boiled shrimp, mashed sweet potatoes with chestnuts, and each has a special meaning.